backflip/perronnord-menu/README.md

 Photo of current day's menu is sent via WhatsApp to Twilio, uploaded to S3 and displayed until 15.00.

+Why?
+Because sending the menu via WhatsApp to a group of chosen ones is the current publication process.

 ## Embed

 `DEPLOYMENT_URL/api` returns either image or 404 with error text.